cpp-cat/bettercare4.me/README.md

 -
   - Better error handling when failures occurs during spark jobs.
 See `Application.reportGeneratorSubmit` handling error sent by
     `ClaimGeneratorActor.ProcessGenereatedClaims`
-  - Open only one database connection to Cassandra, check perfomed in the `connect` method.
+  - Open only one database connection to Cassandra, check perfomed in the `cnnect` method.
+  - Reading spark master and app name from:
-  - Spark config (master IP and app name) from env variable using `spark/conf/spark-defaults.conf`
+    - Production Env: Spark config (master IP and app name) from env variable using `spark/conf/spark-defaults.conf`
+    - Local Env: reading `BC4ME_IS_LOCAL`, it is set in `.bashrc` : `export BC4ME_IS_LOCAL="true"`
   - Reading cassandra configuration file name from `com.nickelsoftware.bettercare4me.utils.Properties`
     - Cassandra config file name from env variable `BC4ME_CASSANDRA_CONFIG` with default of `cassandra.yaml` (relative to `BC4ME_DATA_DIR`)
   - Need to use fully qualified dates, e.g., `2013-12-31T00:00:00.00-05:00` throughout the code (no LocalDate)